 Make it as interesting and engaging as possible.
-One of the ways to do this is to personalize the storytelling and write as if the user of the product tells their story.
+One of the ways to do this is to personalize the storytelling and write as if the product user tells their story.

-We’ve had highly technical campaigns that sold purely on the features of the product.
-But we’ve also had highly emotional campaigns that told a story from the perspective of a dog, or a child.
+We’ve had highly technical campaigns that sold purely on the product’s features.
+But we’ve also had highly emotional campaigns that told a story from the perspective of a dog or a child.

-Don’t limit your imagination here, but make sure that whatever approach you take, it matches your brand’s voice, and what your audience expects to hear.
+Don’t limit your imagination here, but ensure that your approach matches your brand’s voice and your audience’s expectations.

-Working with creators from different nitches and analyzing our own campaign templates over and over, we bumped into one conclusion — way too often creators are so much informed about their product, that they end up getting covering product features…
+Working with creators from different nitches and analyzing our own campaign templates over and over, we bumped into one conclusion.
+Way too often, creators are so much informed about the product that they end up getting covering product features…